The Drawing Board

 A:

-We're in process of adding a couple of elevated partners that we’re hoping to talk about in the next few months.
+We're in the process of adding a couple of elevated partners that we’re hoping to talk about in the next few months.
 At the same time, it's about continuing to work with the partners we've got.
 We particularly look at Macy's and Target, and opportunities to grow our business there…

 And I think it's horses for courses… we want to get optimized on the assortment for each of those.
 There's a slightly different price point, there's a slightly different customer relationship, and there's a different customer journey that happens on each of those marketplaces.